 Using the DCPower{AUX} pin is optional.
 If your application requires you to cut power to your motor under some conditions, using the DCPower{AUX} pin allows you to cut power to your motor without losing your network connection.
-The connector is a standard five pin A-coded M12 connector that is rated to IP67 when the mate is properly attached.

-1.5.1 Compatible Connectors and Cordsets
+1.6.1 Compatible Connectors and Cordsets